tanzu-end-to-end/tap-workshop/workshop/content/exercises/04-Deployment.md

 Scrolling down in the resulting view will be show a section titled "Live View" that includes the App Live View capabilities.
 Use the drop-down menu on the App Live View pane to explore application details, health information, logging levels, metrics and other details about the running application.

 The information in the App Live View is surfaced for projects utilizing [Spring Boot's Actuators](https://docs.spring.io/spring-boot/docs/current/reference/html/actuator.html) or [Steeltoe's Management endpoints](https://steeltoe.io/cloud-management).
-These endpoints are automatically configured by the supply chain to only be accessible from the TAP GUI, so Cody doesn't have to remember to protect access to those endpoints.
+These endpoints are automatically configured by the supply chain to be accessible from the TAP GUI, so Cody doesn't have to remember turn on those endpoints.

-Click on the top pod row.
-On the subsequent screen, you can use the "Information Category" drop-down to navigate through detailed troubleshooting data on the Spring Sensors app.